 After about two weeks of age, the chicks begin to form small groups, usually close to their nests.
 As they grow and are able to mobilize more, they begin to form larger groups that move together.

 These groups are known as nurseries and sometimes congregate all the chicks of the colony when it is a small breeding colony.
 Parents continue to feed the chicks with milk.

 At approximately three months of age, the chicks have juvenile plumage.
 The bill has grown to the shape of an adult and has developed the internal membranes and filaments that allow them to start filtering its own food.
 Once the chicks are able to fly, they will follow the adults to other feeding grounds or migrate to other regions (Shannon, 2000).

 Flamingo nests with only one egg (left).
 Chicks of approximately one and a half months old (right).

 The main threats to flamingos are the loss of habitat due to pollution and the degradation of bodies of water that serve them as habitat.
 Egg collection is a problem in certain parts of their range.

 The fact that flamingos live in large flocks makes them vulnerable to rapidly proliferating diseases.

-A growing threat is climate change that could result in periods of extreme drought and abundance of water without creating adequate conditions for proper feeding and breeding.
+A growing threat is climate change which could result in periods of extreme drought and an abundance of water without creating adequate conditions for proper feeding and breeding.

 The conservation status of flamingos is as follows: